KIRAGU-MWAURA/Introductory-Course-Metagenomics-Data-Analysis-Curriculum/README.md

 ## DEMULTIPLEXING
 <details>
 <summary>Demultiplexing the samples</summary>

-During sequencing multiple samples are sequenced in a single lane (Multiplexing) Each sequence has a unique barcode corresponding to the sample it came from.
+- During sequencing, multiple samples are sequenced in a single lane (Multiplexing) Each sequence has a unique barcode corresponding to the sample it came from.
 In this step we want to know which barcode belong to each sample.

-To demultiplex the sequences in our case single reads we run the command:
+- To demultiplex the sequences in our case single reads we run the command:

 ```
 qiime demux emp-single --i-seqs emp-single-end-sequences.qza --m-barcodes-file sample-metadata.tsv --m-barcodes-column barcode-sequence --o-per-sample-sequences demux.qza --o-error-correction-details demux-details.qza